vb-consulting/Norm.net/Documentation/reference/extension-methods.md

 Norm WithCancellationToken(System.Threading.CancellationToken cancellationToken);
 ```

-- Sets the cancelation token for the next command that can propagates the notification that operations should be canceled.
+- Sets the cancelation token for the next command that can propagate the notification that operations should be canceled.

 - Example: